Senior Gardening

 October 12, 2009

 Lots of folks wonder whether they can save viable seed from their tomato plants.
 The answer to such questions is a qualified "Yes."
-I have to add here at the beginning of this feature that you only want to save tomato seed from open pollinated varieties of tomatoes.
+I have to add here at the beginning of this feature that you only want to save seed from open pollinated varieties of tomatoes.

 In selecting tomatoes for saving seed, you want to choose your very best fruit from your very best plants.
 The tomatoes need to be ripe and disease free from a plant with a good growth habit.
 Here at the Senior Garden, that presents a bit of a challenge, as we've picked up a few tomato diseases over the years.
 Our tomatoes for seed saving this year were planted in an area where we haven't previously grown tomatoes to avoid carrying over any soil borne tomato diseases.
 The area was also about a hundred yards away from our other tomato varieties, which should prevent any chance of cross-pollination with our other tomato varieties.
 If you're just saving seed for yourself, such isolation really isn't necessary.

 How you get your seed out of your tomatoes is a matter of personal preference.
 Since I only do a few tomatoes at a time, I first wash and core the tomatoes.
 I expose the tomato's seed cavities by slicing off the top and bottom of the tomato.
 Then I slice out the outer side from each seed cavity of the tomato and scrape the seeds and the surrounding gel into a plastic container.
 Plastic or glass is preferred for processing the tomato seed, as tomatoes are an acid fruit and may react with a metal container.
-Also note that you want to keep your slurry of tomato seed in a container with a tightly fitting lid.
+Also note that you want to keep your slurry of tomato seed in a container with a tight fitting lid.

 Seed cells visible Harvesting tomato seed